 Installing the App

-On beta versions of iOS, the app is available by default on the home screen.
-On publicly released versions of iOS, starting with iOS 12.4, you can enable the app by installing a beta profile.
+The app requires iOS 12.4 or later, iPadOS 13 or later, or macOS Catalina or later.
+On beta versions of iOS and iPadOS, the app is available by default on the home screen.
+On publicly released versions of iOS and iPadOS, you can enable the app by installing a beta profile.
 All versions of macOS include the app in /System/Library/CoreServices/Applications, and it can be launched with Spotlight or the URL scheme applefeedback://.
-When enrolling a macOS system in beta builds with the Beta Access Utility, the app is added to the Dock and aliased in /Utilities.
+When enrolling a macOS system in beta builds with the Beta Access Utility, the app is added to the Dock and aliased in /Applications/Utilities.

 Attaching Screenshots, Profiles, and Logs

 Since the Feedback Assistant app automatically attaches a sysdiagnose for each bug, we recommend submitting bug reports directly from the app on your iOS device or Mac.
 Alternatively, you can use the website to manually upload relevant files as well as folders as compressed file archives.
 To compress a folder on Mac, right-click or Control-click on the folder and choose Compress from the menu that appears.

 Be sure to include any necessary profiles and logs to expedite our investigation process.
 A Mac System Information Report is required for crashes or kernel panics, reports against hardware, and issues with printing.
 After reviewing your report we may ask for additional files, which you can attach after submission.